Radon Publications, Webinars, and Videos

 Contractor Report: Radon Device Performance Check (July 2014, EPA 402/R-14/013)

-This report provides a review of radon measurement proficiency data EPA used to help determine the current proficiency of radon test devices.
+This report provides a review of radon measurement proficiency data the EPA used to help determine the current proficiency of radon test devices.
 This report, and its release, is one thing the radon technical community is doing to help assure the public that radon test devices can be used to make mitigation decisions.
-Also, this report helps EPA respond to the Office of the Inspector General's report (Rpt.
+Also, this report helps the EPA respond to the Office of the Inspector General's report (Rpt.
 No. 09-P-0151), regarding oversight of radon testing device accuracy and reliability.
 Author: Richard Krop, Ph.D., Angana Roy, MPH.

 Contractor Report: Exploratory Study of Basement Moisture During Operation of ASD Radon Control Systems - Revised March 2008 (EPA 402/R-07/017)